Paul Kelly (American musician): The 1970s and 1980s

 In the wake of Kelly's major hit, Happy Tiger quickly released an album and three singles, but the label was in financial trouble and went out of business in 1971.
 Kelly was signed by Warner Bros.
 Records, which reissued the Happy Tiger album in 1972 as Dirt, taking the name from the single, "(He Ain't Nothin' But) Dirt".
 Kelly's third Warner Bros.
 Records single, "Don't Burn Me" (1972), was also a minor hit.
 It was followed by an album of the same name.

-A 1974 single, "Hooked, Hogtied & Collared" was his second biggest self-recorded hit, and it too inspired an album by the same name, with controversial artwork — a drawing depicting bondage.
+A 1974 single, "Hooked, Hogtied & Collared" was his second biggest self-recorded hit, and it too inspired an album by the same name, with controversial artwork—a drawing depicting bondage.

 With disco on the rise, Warner Bros.
 Records forced out Kelly's preferred producer, Buddy Killen.
 Kelly recorded with Gene Page (Barry White's co-arranger), but the material was never released.
-These events signalled a more general disagreement between Kelly and his record company, and the relationship was terminated.
+These events signaled a more general disagreement between Kelly and his record company, and the relationship was terminated.
 After a single for Epic Records, "Everybody Got a Jones"/"Shake Your Mind", Kelly decided to concentrate on songwriting and production.
 He did not perform live after 1977.

 At around this time, Kelly also wrote a song called "Personally", which he gave to Jackie Moore.
 Although it was not a major hit for her, Karla Bonoff recorded the song in 1982 and scored a No. 19 pop hit.
 Kelly recorded "Personally" on his 1993 Gonna Stick and Stay album.)

 In 1983, Kelly started his own independent label, Laurence Records, using the pseudonym "Laurence Dunbar".
 The label had a minor hit with "Bring It on Home to Me", sung by Carol Dennis and written and produced by Kelly, in 1984/85.
 (He wound up the label in 1991.)

 In the late 1980s, Kelly and his family moved from Brooklyn to Ruby, South Carolina.
 Kelly continued to send out demos to labels.